liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    and `shot5` baselines through stable presets.
 11. Use preset `--compare-to` for post-run baseline comparison after future code or workflow optimizations.
+12. Use preset `--profile` for a Python-side FWI bookkeeping pass before changing core performance paths.
-12. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+13. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-13. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+14. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-14. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+15. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.